 To improve sexual compatibility, ask about their fantasies and tell your partner what can turn you on.
 Avoid making fun of your partner in case you find their fantasies amusing.
-Be open to trying something new with your partner (using sex toys, trying a threesome, watching porn together, etc.).
+Be open to trying something new with your partner (using sex toys, trying a threesome, sex dolls. watching porn together, etc.).

 If you don’t want to do something your partner thinks is sexy, explain to them your reasons.
 Also, consider looking for a compromise.
 In case your partner doesn’t want to indulge your fetishes, accept and respect their choice.
 Don’t force them to do something they don’t want since it can negatively affect your relationship.

 Let’s go back to the typical Hollywood romantic comedy.
 The sex scenes make average couples want to cry.
 The characters don’t take showers (cause it’s always rainy in the Nicholas Sparks stories), their kids are never around, and both of them always have mood for sex.
 For a lot of people, differences in libido can be a huge problem in the relationship.
 According to the latest study, 32% of women and 15% of men in the US are not interested in regular physical intimacy.

 Not having sex can take a heavy toll on relationship security.
 A partner with a higher sex drive might feel rejected and undesirable.
 Les Parrott, PhD and author of Saving Your Marriage Before It Starts, says: